 If you like a smaller rural area like myself, try Chun cheon, Pyung taek.(both are near Seoul within 1.5 hr of driving)

 Enjoy ROK and have lots of Korean food for me.

 Wow, good explanation Jeanne Marie Joubert.
-I was in Busan for 10 day, it was amazing, I would like to return. over 4 years agoAnswered by Humberto Herrera via WorldNomads.com
+I was in Busan for 10 day, it was amazing, I would like to return. about 7 years agoAnswered by Humberto Herrera via WorldNomads.com

 Uijongbu is a really good place to live.
 The Shin do branew apartments are very nice !
-It's rather expensive but a lot if military families live there so you'll see a lot of English speaking people there over 4 years agoAnswered by Lee via WorldNomads.com
+It's rather expensive but a lot if military families live there so you'll see a lot of English speaking people there about 7 years agoAnswered by Lee via WorldNomads.com